-It’s 2 a.m.
-Israel time, on a Monday.
-40,000 teams from across the globe are monitoring their work with monday.com.
-Suddenly, in a quiet server farm in Virginia, an incident occurs.
-Simultaneously, Eviathar wakes up in his Tel Aviv apartment, an automated alarm notifies him: the server’s memory is filling too fast!
+Let’s say it is 2 am Israel time on a Tuesday.
+You’ve got hundreds of thousands of teams across the globe that are working with your platform.
+Suddenly in a quiet database center in Virginia an incident occurs.
+As soon as this happens, a developer wakes up in his Tel Aviv apartment as an automated alarm notifies him that the server’s memory is filling too fast!

-Bugs don’t take developers’ work hours into consideration.
+Bugs don’t consider the work hours of our development team.
 So an active developer must be appointed to be on-call — days, nights, weekends, and holidays.
 How can we approach this?
 Should we direct all problems to a dedicated DevOps team?
 Should we treat only the systemwide bugs or all bugs?
 Do we only allow the most experienced to handle the problem or also the new developers?

-Eviathar Moussaffi, R&D Team Lead @ monday.com, shares our method of handling Dev-On-Call duty, the challenges that arise with managing an array of developers in a fast-growing company – both personal and software wise, and the opportunity of turning an intrusive duty into an ongoing team challenge.
+Eviathar Moussaffi, R&D team leader at monday.com shares our method of handling Dev-On-Call duty, the personal and professional challenges that arise with managing an array of developers in a fast-growing company and the opportunity of turning an intrusive duty into an ongoing team challenge.